PixelSergey/CyberSecurityBase_Project1/README.md

 This project was developed by myself, with thanks to:

-- Nikolaj Tatti, instructor, for clarification and help
+- Nikolaj Tatti, teacher, for clarification and help
 - [@tamithia](https://github.com/tamithia) for adding CSS and graphics to the app (authorised by Nikolaj Tatti)